Master of Arts (Thesis only)

 If you have completed, or are competing a masters thesis, which will not receive a numeric mark on your transcript or your thesis component will not appear on your transcript, you must include this detail in your online application or attach a separate statement to your application which explains this.
 You must attach a copy of your thesis and examiners reports (if relevant).

 We recommend that you nominate an academic referee who can comment directly on your thesis.
 They should provide as much information as possible about your thesis by completing all relevant sections of the academic referee report and may also choose to attach a separate letter.

 To apply for the Graduate Research Scholarships no separate application is required.
 You will be automatically considered for these scholarships.

-Please note: In order to be eligible for consideration for a Graduate Research Scholarship, applicants must have met the University of Melbourne English Language Entry Requirements by the application closing date.
+Please note: In order to be eligible for consideration for a Graduate Research Scholarship, applicants must have met the requirements by the application closing date.

 For all other scholarships please follow the relevant application instructions and complete the scholarship application section in the online form.

 If you are successful in obtaining an offer for a place, you must complete your enrolment and commence your course by the first day of Semester 1.